Year-end Tax Legislation Update

 - Has principal that is not amortized over its term, and

 - Is extended longer than the current term remaining of the original long with a maximum of 30 years (i.e. If 25 years remain on a 30 year mortgage, the refinance cannot exceed 25 years.
-In the likelihood you have a balance with a term longer than 30 years you cannot extend beyond 30 if you meet the requirements for refinancing grandfathered debt).
+In the event you have a balance with a term longer than 30 years you cannot extend beyond 30 years to meet the requirements for refinancing grandfathered debt).

 2. REVIEW YOUR GIFTING OPPORTUNITIES:

-- Unlimited transfer directly to educational institutions for tuition.
-These amounts are not considered taxable gifts.
+- Unlimited transfers directly to educational institutions for tuition: These amounts are not considered taxable gifts.
 If amounts are not paid directly to the educational institution they are considered gifts.

-- Unlimited transfer directly to medical care providers for medical expenditures.
-These amounts are not considered taxable gifts.
+- Unlimited transfers directly to medical care providers for medical expenditures: These amounts are not considered taxable gifts.
 If amounts are not paid directly to the medical care provider they are considered gifts.